 You may apply for early payment of your Deferred Pension at any time from age 55 onwards, provided you have accrued 5 years Qualifying Service (or if your Qualifying Service plus the time since you left active service is at least 5 years).

-If you draw your benefits before your Normal Retirement Date your pension will be revalued to the date of your actual retirement in the way described under 'Revaluation and Pension Increases' on page 29.
-It will then be reduced as set out on page 16 to reflect the earlier payment date.
+If you draw your benefits before your Normal Retirement Date your pension will be revalued to the date of your actual retirement in the way described under 'Revaluation and Pension Increases' on page 28.